Bob Babbage: Business and professional

 Following tenures as Kentucky State Auditor and Kentucky Secretary of State, Babbage was vice president of the U.S. Corrections Corporation and a senior fellow at the Council of State Governments during the mid-1990s.

 During that time, President Bill Clinton appointed him to the Coordinating Council on Juvenile Justice chaired by Attorney General Janet Reno and later by Attorney General John Ashcroft.

 U. S. Secretary of State Colin Powell later named him to the Advisory Committee for Cultural Diplomacy.

 In 1995 he re-branded InterSouth, Inc., formed in 1994, as Babbage Cofounder.

-Babbage Cofounder

-Babbage is the leading lobbyist of Babbage Cofounder, a government relations and corporate strategies development firm.